abhikainthla/Payment-Integration/README.md

 ## Getting Started
 To get started with this demo, follow these steps:

-1. **Clone the Repository:**  Clone this repository to your local machine using the following command: git clone https://github.com/abhikainthla/Payment-Integration.git
+1. **Clone the Repository:**  Clone this repository to your local machine using the following command:<br/>
+   git clone https://github.com/abhikainthla/Payment-Integration.git

-2. **Install Dependencies:** Navigate to the project directory and install the necessary dependencies: cd Payment-Integration npm install
+2. **Install Dependencies:** Navigate to the project directory and install the necessary dependencies:<br/>
+   cd Payment-Integration <br/>
+   npm install

 3. **Configuration:** Configure your payment gateway settings in the appropriate configuration files.
 Make sure to follow the instructions provided by your payment gateway provider.

-4. **Run the Application:** Start the development server to run the application locally: npm start
+4. **Run the Application:** Start the development server to run the application locally:<br/>
+   npm start

 5. **Explore:**  Open your web browser and navigate to http://localhost:3000 to explore the demo website.